pughlab/tracker/pages/admin-guide.md

 ### Roles

-Finally, roles give permissions to a certain group of users.
+Finally, roles give permissions to a group of users.
 We won't go into that in too much detail now, as we'll cover it later in the [Security](#security) section.

 ## <a name="security"></a> Security